 The child support changes, which are the first since the 2019 changes to reflect the change in maintenance taxation, are fairly modest.
 Most of them are technical or “housekeeping” changes, but there are substantive changes to the interest rate.

 The big news are two interesting changes regarding interest on support arrears.

 C.R.S.
 14-14-106(1) was modified to reduce Colorado’s interest rate on child support arrears.
-Per that statute, interest on support arrears has long been at 4% over the statutory interest for judgments set forth in C.R.S.
-5-12-101, which is 8%.
-What that means is that while a regular court judgment earns interest at the rate of 8%, support arrears were at 12% (4% over the normal rate).
+Per that statute, interest on support arrears has long been 4% over the normal 8% statutory interest for judgments set forth in C.R.S.
+5-12-101.
+What that means is that while a regular court judgment earns interest at the rate of 8%, support arrears had a 4% enhancement, so accrued interest at 12%.

 Courts Can Waive Interest on Support Arrears

-The other big interest change is that the Colorado Assembly has now codified in statute the appellate court trend towards giving trial courts discretion over whether to apply interest to arrears fully, partially, or not at all.
+The Colorado Assembly has now codified in statute the appellate court trend towards giving trial courts discretion over whether to apply interest to arrears fully, partially, or not at all.
 Factors the family law judges are to consider are:

 - Whether there was “good cause” for the non-payment.

 - Whether paying interest would cause “undue hardship or substantial injustice” to the payor.

 - Whether reducing or disallowing interest would cause “undue hardship and substantial injustice” to the payee.